 We all know that dressing in awesome labels all the time is expensive.
-The likes of Killstar, Iron Fist, Dolls Kill, and Lip Service don’t come cheap, and if you want to look goth but you don’t have the budget for it, then it can make you sadder than a really sad thing.
+The likes of Killstar, Disturbia, and Lip Service don’t come cheap, and if you want to look goth but you don’t have the budget for it, it can be super frustrating.

 The High Street

-However, if you’re into high fashion and what the designers are doing on the catwalk, then you may have a better idea of what to look for.
-If there are gothic influences going on the high fashion runway (i.e. most autumn-winter seasons), then this will then trickle down into high street, and you’ll be able to pick things up that have a bit of an edge to them (have you seen The Devil Wears Prada??).
+Usually, when there are gothic influences going on the high fashion runway (i.e. most autumn-winter seasons), then this will then trickle down into high street, and you’ll be able to pick things up that have a bit of an edge to them (have you seen The Devil Wears Prada??).

 All About the Accessories

-Really, all you need is a few basics, and then you can ham the rest up.
-Accessories are really important.
+In all honesty, all you need is a few basics, and then you can ham the rest up with accessories..
 Things like great jewellery, hair and shoes make ALL the difference.
-So, you can get away with not buying from the big alt brands if you know how to accessorise.
-You might have to spend a little bit more on accessories, but if they’re an investment piece, then they will serve you well for a long time.
+You can get away with not buying from the big alt brands if you know how to accessorise.
+If you invest in something timeless, then it will serve you well for a long time.

-Shoes.
-Glorious shoes.
+Shoes, glorious shoes.
 There are a number of ways that you can go for shoes.
 From rounded toe, platform styles to pointy, buckle laden ankle boots to big black lace up boots, it’s up to you with regards to how much you can afford, and what your style is.
 For high quality, goth-style shoes, then you may have to save up and spend a bit more.
-For instance, Underground and TUK do great creeper shoes in a range of styles, but they do tend to be a bit pricey.
-You can find shoes on the high street, but you may have to do some hunting.
+You may also want to invest in quality footwear so it will last longer.

 The Tee – over sized and black.
 They’re the only two things that you absolutely need of a black tee.
 It could have anything from my little pony on it, a la pastel goth, to the artwork of your favourite band, but it needs to be oversized, and black.
 They can be styled with skinny jeans, flared trousers, biker shorts, big cardis, biker jackets – they’re a must have.

 Skirts – whatever your shape, you need a few black skirts.
 Long, flowy ones, or short, body con styles, skirts are a must.
 Find them in the basic sections of any high street shops and get buying!

-Biker Jacket – adds instant edge to every outfit, even if you’re wearing pink or a tutu… or something.
+Biker Jacket – adds instant edge to every outfit.
 This is a piece that you can find quite cheaply, but you can also see it as an investment piece and spend much more, and you’ll end up with a jacket you’ll love for a lifetime.
 Easy to customise, too.
 Add spikes, patches or paint it to up the goth factor.

-Fishnet Top – wear under layers to add a hint of something darker to your outfit.
+Fishnet or Mesh Top – wear under layers to add a hint of something darker to your outfit.

-Dresses – again, choose according to your body type, and what you feel good in.
+Dresses – choose what you feel good in.
 You can get away with shopping in the basic section and simply adding accessories to goth it up.
 A simple black dress can be turned up with a spiky choker, a biker jacket and a pair of creepers or big boots.

 How do you keep costs down when it comes to shopping?